-Nomenclature
+Nomenclature & Glossary

 - a.
-Provide an alphabetical list of symbols/variables/parameters used and their definition/meaning.
-Include units used for each symbol or variable, as well. - b.
-Include acronyms and their meaning. - Introduction and Background (start on new page and start numbering sections numerically).
-The introductory material explains the nature and scope of the design problem and provides necessary context for the remainder of the report. - a.
+Nomenclature: Provide an alphabetical list of symbols/variables/parameters used and their definition/meaning.
+Include units used for each symbol or variable, as well.
+If it appears in an equation anywhere in your document, it should appear here, too. - b.
+Glossary: Provide an alphabetical list of acronyms and their meaning. - 1.
+Introduction and Background (start on new page and start numbering sections numerically).
+The introductory material explains the nature and scope of the design problem and provides necessary context for the remainder of the report.
+Use of imagery to convey the current art or problem is very valuable! - a.
 What is the design problem, motivation, and need?
 Provide a layman's (simple) description of the design problem/opportunity and provide contextual background information (as appropriate; consider your audience). - b.
 What is the intended use?
 Provide a discussion on the intended purpose(s) or use(s) of the product.
-Include description of product user(s) and operating environment for product. - c.
+Include description of product user(s) and operating environment for product.

+- c.
 Discuss desired product functions, special features, points of interaction with other products/devices (e.g., hardware/software integration), etc. - d.
-Value Statement benefits to user(s) and other stakeholders, incl. patients if applicable.
+Value Statement benefits to user(s) and other stakeholders, incl. patients if applicable. - e.

-- e.
 Discuss technical issues, challenges and opportunities.
 Include potential FDA product classification and regulatory pathway (if appropriate for biomedical projects) and any other regulatory and code and standards issues, if applicable. - f.
-Briefly state/summarize potential desired solution(s) (and alternatives as appropriate), key performance aspects, and your intended means of demonstrating proof of concept; this is the basis of your transition to the remainder of the document.
+Briefly state/summarize potential desired solution(s) (and alternatives as appropriate), key performance aspects, and your intended means of demonstrating proof of concept; this is the basis of your transition to the remainder of the document. - g.
+Briefly introduce the content/structure of the remainder of the document.